code-with-amitk/Code-examples/ds_questions/questions/vectors_arrays/pairs/pairs_divisible_by_k.md

 | --- | --- | --- | --- | --- |
 | 0 | 1 | 2 | 3 | 4 |

-  3. Let's Understand Frequency Array
+  3. Let's Understand Frequency Array.
      - index=0.
 Even number present at Index=0 means There exists ***pair of numbers*** which are exactly divisible by k.
       - Example: 5,10,15,20 etc.
       - Number of pairs = freq[0]/2
     - index=1, index=4